 Repayment after finishing school

-For Federal Subsidized, Unsubsidized and Federal Perkins loan borrowers, you must complete an exit counseling session so you are aware of all the information you will need to know about repaying your loan.
+For Federal Direct Subsidized and Unsubsidized Loan borrowers, you must complete an exit counseling session so you are aware of all the information you will need to know about repaying your loan.
 Make your monthly payments on time, even if you are not billed.
 Stay in contact with the servicer of your loan at all times.
 Notify them immediately of your address, name change, enrollment change and if you are having difficulty making payments.
 Open correspondence and return phone calls immediately.

 Having trouble repaying loans